jooy2/realm-studio-plus/README.md

 > Forked from https://github.com/realm/realm-studio

+Realm Studio Plus is the tool, any developer or system administrator would use when building and maintaining their app built on the Realm Mobile Platform.

-Realm Studio Plus ensures that existing Realm Studio installations remain operational in anticipation of the end of support for the original version, while also offering enhanced features.
+Realm Studio Plus ensures that existing **Realm Studio** installations remain operational in anticipation of the end of support for the original version, while also offering enhanced features.

-Realm Studio is the tool, any developer or system administrator would use when building and maintaining their app built on the Realm Mobile Platform.
+# New Features Added to Realm Studio Plus

+- Fix: Added compatibility with the latest operating systems (+ support for macOS Arm builds)
+- Fix: Improved performance and fixed security issues through the latest module updates
+- Feat: List of recently opened files
+- Feat: Reload when data files are regenerated (improved "Watch file" functionality)

+This repository is actively maintained.
+That's because I'm the one using it :) We also actively incorporate your pull requests.

+Below is the `README.md` file from the original repository.

 Visit https://docs.mongodb.com/realm/studio/ for more information on Realm Studio.